 In December, we launched the first ever 16-hour Personal Injury Advanced Mediation Training.
-For many years, the court system has been plagued by an insurmountable number of personal injury cases lingering throughout the rooms has exacerbated the problem, leaving thousands of trial-ready cases without visible finish lines.
+For many years, the court system has been plagued by an insurmountable number of personal injury cases lingering throughout the State of New York.
+Delays from the COVID shutdowns and the lack of useable courtrooms has exacerbated the problem, leaving thousands of trial-ready cases without visible finish lines.
 The Section worked closely with various court personnel, including Lisa Denig, Joel Kullas, Lisa Courtney, Bridget O'Connell, and Glen Parker, to organize a training that could help address the mounting backlog of cases.
 We had an excellent organizing committee led by Jess Bunshaft and Jeff Anderson, and consisting of Angelicque Moreno (who took a significant leadership role despite being a new Section member), Timothy Murphy, Kathryn FitzGerald, Halina Radchenko, Anthony Emanuel, Karen Saab-Dominguez, Marc Pillinger, Jeff Miller, Jeff Lichtman, Michele Kern-Rappy, and Lauren Jones.
 Deputy Chief Administrative Judge Deborah Kaplan kicked off the three-day program with powerful welcoming remarks, and Deputy Chief Administrative Judge Norman St. George concluded the program with optimistic words of wisdom and "thank yous" to all who participated.
 This program is only the beginning of the Section's dedicated efforts in assisting the courts in addressing the massive backlog of personal injury cases.
 Many of our mediators have already joined the court rosters, settling numerous personal injury cases that would otherwise be consuming court resources.
 Thank you to all who organized and participated, especially Jess and Jeff.
 We look forward to this training as a regular Section offering.